Saint Benedict at Auburndale High School

-St. Benedict at Auburndale High School is a diocesan, co-educational, college preparatory school committed to academic excellence through a comprehensive and challenging multi-level curriculum presented in an atmosphere permeated with the aims, values and teachings of the Roman Catholic faith.
-The school teaches grades 9–12 in Cordova, Tennessee.
+St. Benedict at Auburndale High School (SBA) is a diocesan, co-educational, college preparatory school.
+It teaches grades 9–12 in Cordova, Tennessee, United States.

-The school colors are red and blue, the mascot is the Eagle, and the school is located on a forty-seven-acre campus.
+The school colors are red and blue, and the mascot is the Eagle.
+The school is located on a 47-acre campus.

 History

-The Auburndale School was founded in 1966 by Mrs. Mary Alice Riggs Smith.
+The Auburndale School was founded in 1966 by Mary Alice Riggs Smith.
 The first Auburndale senior class graduated in 1976.
-On January 14, 1988, Bishop Buechlein announced the Catholic Diocese of Memphis had purchased the Auburndale School.
-Plans, terms, and even a name, St. Benedict at Auburndale, named after the patron saint of Bishop Buechlein’s order, were agreed upon.
+On January 14, 1988, Bishop Buechlein announced the Catholic Diocese of Memphis had purchased the Auburndale School due to the continuing decline of the area's only coed Catholic High School, Memphis Catholic High (an inner city High School populated primarily with legacy Catholic families who had since moved to the suburbs) and the developing of the burgeoning area surrounding Highway 64 and Interstate 40.
+Plans, terms, and even a name, St. Benedict at Auburndale, after the patron saint of Bishop Buechlein's order, were agreed upon.
 The diocese reached out to The Dominican Sisters of St. Cecilia in Nashville to come to SBA and enlighten it with a solid spiritual and religious presence.
 As the demand for a quality Catholic high school education grew, SBA received more applications than they could admit.
 In July 2004, after several years of discussion, fund-raising, and construction, SBA moved next door to the new campus and underwent a transition into a high school-only setting, serving grades 9 through 12.

 St. Benedict at Auburndale is accredited by the Southern Association of Colleges and Schools.
-St. Benedict is a member of the National Catholic Education Association, an associate member of the Memphis Association of Independent Schools, a member of the National Association of Supervision and Curriculum Development, Learning Disabilities Association, National Association of Secondary School Principals, and Tennessee Secondary School Athletic Association.
+It is a member of the National Catholic Education Association, an associate member of the Memphis Association of Independent Schools, a member of the National Association of Supervision and Curriculum Development, Learning Disabilities Association, National Association of Secondary School Principals, and Tennessee Secondary School Athletic Association.

-Academics & College Prep

 Athletics

 St. Benedict retains membership in and abides by the constitutions, by-laws and regulations of the Tennessee Secondary School Athletic Association (TSSAA)."